subirvarma/GeneralCognitics/Books.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/DeepLearning.png)

 This is joint work with Professor Sanjiv Das at Santa Clara University.
 I use this book as the main text book for my course on Deep Learning at SCU.
-This is a work in progress, and I have been adding new material as needed in order to incorporate new developments in this rapidly changing field. test
+This is a work in progress, and I have been adding new material as needed in order to incorporate new developments in this rapidly changing field.